Toys, Coats and School Supplies Collected by Film Good/Do Good Volunteers

-Governor Andrew M. Cuomo today announced the results of holiday toy and coat distributions that took place across the state December 21 – 23, 2016.
-Members of the Governor’s administration participated in volunteer events held at 18 organizations statewide to distribute 4,065 toys, coats and school supplies to communities in need.
-Volunteers from Film Good / Do Good, a joint partnership between the Governor’s Office of Motion Picture and Television Development and the New York State Commission on National and Community Service, also participated in collecting and sorting donations.
+Governor Andrew M. Cuomo today announced the results of the holiday toy, coat and school supply distributions that took place across the state.
+Members of the Governor's administration participated in volunteer events held at 15 organizations statewide, distributing over 5,600 toys, coats and school supplies to communities in need.
+Volunteers from the Producers Guild of America participated in collecting and sorting donations through the Film Good/Do Good program for the fourth year in a row.

-A number of New York State agencies and organizations collected new unwrapped toys, coats and school supplies from Friday, December 2 to Friday, December 16.
-Donations, provided by businesses and individuals, were brought to drop-off locations across the state and collected by organizations at holiday gatherings ahead of the distribution events.
-The New York State Office of General Services, Department of Transportation and Division of Military and Naval Affairs, with support from other agencies, then delivered the more than 4,000 items to distribution locations in each region.
+A number of state agencies and organizations collected new unwrapped toys, coats and school supplies that were provided by businesses and individuals and brought to drop-off locations across the state.
+Donations were also collected by organizations at holiday gatherings ahead of the distribution events.
+The Office of General Services and Department of Transportation, with support from other agencies, delivered over 5,600 items to distribution locations across New York.

 The total number of toys, coats and school supplies distributed in each region include: